quinnliu/CV/README.md

 ## WORK INTEREST
 I want to solve the hardest problems at your startup using 101 mental models (inspired by Charlie Munger).

 Currently looking for a full time leadership or full stack role at a startup that either involves large scale BMI, ANI, or miniature hardware(the smaller the better) based in NYC or full-time remote work.
+Open to other ideas you think I would be a good fit for :)

 emn1over12@gmail.com | [Github](https://github.com/quinnliu) | [YouTube](https://www.youtube.com/user/quinnliuvideos) | [Art on Instagram](https://www.instagram.com/letterqliu/) | [Pet frog's book reviews on Instagram](https://www.instagram.com/jthefrog/)